Thalhalla/steamer/README.md

 follow the prompts

-you can look for newer scripts [here](https://github.com/Gousaid67/steam-cmd-installer) which is where I found the above steamcmdinstaller3.9.sh

 with your game server installed you can then replace `assets/steamer.txt` with a custom script of your own, and replace `assets/run.sh` with the server command then finally